 Imagine a luxuriously creamy green smoothie that tastes like a dessert but is made with nutritious foods like peanut butter, bananas, and kale.
 And all you need are 5 simple ingredients to make this dairy-free, vegan Peanut Butter Green Smoothie.

-And they are so delicious and easy to make.
-With a little planning, you can have a quick breakfast or post-workout recovery meal in as little as 5 minutes when you make this Peanut Butter Green Smoothie.
+Like with my popular tropical pineapple green smoothie, with a little planning, you can have a quick vegan breakfast or post-workout recovery meal in as little as 5 minutes when you make this Peanut Butter Green Smoothie.

 Why you'll love this recipe